oiu890/CTF-Writeups/README.md

 ## How to navigate
 Folders are named after the CTF, and the corresponding year.
 Each CTF has a file called CTFNAME.md where I give a short description of how the CTF went.
-Writeups for challenges can be found in their respective folders within the category that they fall under.
+Writeups for challenges can be found in their respective folders, within the category that they fall under.
+It will be named as CHALLNAME.md.